Luca Brasi (band): 2016–2019: If This Is All We're Going to Be and Stay

 A new single, "Aeroplane", was released shortly before the band undertook a national support slot on Kisschasy's farewell tour of Australia.
 The song was the lead single from their third studio album, entitled If This Is All We're Going to Be.
 It was released in April 2016 and marked the band's first-ever appearance on the ARIA Album Charts.
 Their track "Anything Near Conviction" from the album was voted into the Triple J Hottest 100, 2016, at number 90.
 Their Like a Version cover of Paul Kelly's "How to Make Gravy" was listed at No. 127 in the supplementary "Hottest 200" list.
-The album also spawned the single "Count Me Out", which features vocals from Camp Cope vocalist/guitarist Georgia "Maq" Macdonald.
+The album also spawned the single "Count Me Out", which features vocals from Camp Cope vocalist/guitarist Georgia "Maq" McDonald.

 In June 2017, the band released "Got to Give" and performed a headlining tour of Australia in support of it through June and July.
 "Let it Slip" was released in April 2018 followed by the band's fourth studio album, Stay on 22 June 2018; and is the band's first album to be released via Cooking Vinyl Australia.
 The album peaked at number 10 on the ARIA Charts.
 The band performed a six-date national tour to promote album in August.
 After performing their tour's Sydney show, Luca Brasi called out several troublemakers on their social media for pushing and shoving people in the crowd, causing some fans to leave the show early.
 Calling them "ropehead fucks", the band condemned their actions, stating "consideration for how you occupy space at shows, and showing respect for your audience mates, will always make for a better experience for everyone."

 The band announced another national tour for 2019, this time for their single "The Clothes I Slept In".
 The tour was the band's longest to date, spanning two months and twenty-one dates performing in regional hubs of all states.